-Strategic direction 9.1.
+Strategic Direction 8.1.
 Communicate information about its work in a timely and cost-effective manner.

-Strategic direction 9.2.
-Ensure access to non-confidential information.
+Strategic Direction 8.2.
+Facilitate access to non-confidential information.

-Strategic direction 9.3.
+Strategic Direction 8.3.
 Adopt clear, open and cost-effective working practices and procedures and ensure that the chain of responsibility and accountability of all relevant actors is fully understood and properly managed in the development, implementation and enforcement of technical, environmental, operational, scientific and safety regulations and standards for activities in the Area.

-Strategic direction 9.4.
+Strategic Direction 8.4.
 Build a stakeholder communications and consultation strategy and platform which facilitates open, meaningful and constructive dialogue, including on stakeholder expectations.